callanalexander/pardalote/README.md

 3. [Using the GUI](docs/03_using_the_gui.md)
 4. [Troubleshooting](docs/04_troubleshooting.md)

+## Quick Start Guide

+1. Download Anaconda Navigator, or Miniconda.
+Create a new environment (for new python users, i think it is easiest to do this in the GUI.
+Anaconda navigator > create > new environment > python 3.11.X)
+2. Download this repo, or even just download pardalote_gui.ipynb
+3. Download the test data from the audio_test.md
+4. In that environment (again for new users this is easiest to do in the GUI) install jupyter lab or jupyter notebook and run it.
+5. open pardalote_gui.ipynb
+6. run the package install cell first
+7. then run the big cell
+8. pardalote opens!
+You can load your embeddings and associated audio and start clustering.
+You can use our files as a first try.
+See [Using the GUI](docs/03_using_the_gui.md) for how to use.

 ## How to get embeddings in the right format?

 Pardalote uses embeddings for clustering, and auditions the associated audio file.
 It expects embeddings in a .txt file, with the same file name as your audio file.